-In 2013, we completed 3.8 million square feet of leasing, including 897,000 of construction and redevelopment space.
-Our construction and redevelopment leasing was highlighted by the following: 284,000 square feet leased in two properties to the United States Government in the Baltimore/Washington Corridor and Northern Virginia; 236,000 square feet in a Northern Virginia single user data center; and 174,000 in redevelopment square footage in Greater Philadelphia.
-As of December 31, 2013, we had 1.0 million square feet under construction that were 78% leased and 376,000 under redevelopment that were 71% leased.
+In 2014, we completed 3.0 million square feet of leasing, including 893,000 of construction and redevelopment space.
+Our construction and redevelopment leasing was highlighted by the following: 401,000 square feet leased in two properties to the United States Government in Northern Virginia and San Antonio; 132,000 square feet in two properties in Huntsville to a United States Government contractor; 120,000 square feet in a Northern Virginia single user data center; and 88,000 to another United States Government contractor in the Baltimore/Washington Corridor.
+As of December 31, 2014, we had 1.2 million square feet under construction that were 69% leased and 344,000 under redevelopment that were 41% leased.

-In 2013, we renewed leases on 2.2 million square feet, representing 70.5% of the square footage of our lease expirations (including the effect of early renewals).
-The annualized rents of these renewals (totaling \$30.78 per square foot) decreased on average by approximately 3.4% and the revenue under GAAP (totaling \$31.74 per square foot) increased on average by approximately 4.6% relative to the leases previously in place for the space.
-The renewed leases had a weighted average lease term of approximately 4.3 years and the average estimated tenant improvements and lease costs associated with completing the leasing was approximately \$11.02 per square foot.
+In 2014, we renewed leases on 1.5 million square feet, representing 69.6% of the square footage of our lease expirations (including the effect of early renewals).
+The annualized rents of these renewals (totaling \$30.92 per square foot) decreased on average by approximately 2.2% and the revenue under GAAP (totaling \$32.00 per square foot) increased on average by approximately 7.3% relative to the leases previously in place for the space.
+The renewed leases had a weighted average lease term of approximately 5.0 years and the average estimated tenant improvements and lease costs associated with completing the leasing was approximately \$15.36 per square foot.

-In 2013, we also completed 703,000 square feet in other leasing, consisting primarily of space previously leased by us to tenants that was subsequently vacated.
-The annualized rents of this other leasing totaled \$20.95 per square foot and the revenue under GAAP totaled \$21.85 per square foot; these leases had a weighted average lease term of approximately 5.9 years and the average estimated tenant improvements and lease costs associated with completing this leasing was approximately \$31.12 per square foot.
+In 2014, we also completed 614,000 square feet in other leasing, consisting primarily of space previously leased by us to tenants that was subsequently vacated (also referred to as retenanted space).
+The annualized rents of this other leasing totaled

+\$23.42 per square foot and the revenue under GAAP totaled\$23.89 per square foot; these leases had a weighted average lease term of approximately 6.7 years and the average estimated tenant improvements and lease costs associated with completing this leasing was approximately \$39.96 per square foot.
+The annualized rents of re-tenanted space decreased on average by approximately 2.4% and the revenue under GAAP decreased on average by approximately 10.8% relative to the leases previously in place for the space.

-Our weighted average lease term for office properties at December 31, 2013 was approximately 4.5 years.
-The table below sets forth as of December 31, 2013 our scheduled lease expirations of office properties by region in terms of percentage of annualized rental revenue:
+Our weighted average lease term for office properties atDecember 31, 2014 was approximately 4.7 years.
+The table below sets forth as of December 31, 2014 our scheduled lease expirations of office properties by region in terms of percentage of annualized rental revenue: